IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - based in Avizallo
 Labyrinth (nexida)
 - an automata that was uncontrollable, unpredictable - agent of chaos
+- Tensorate uncovered memory bank and used it to create a synthetic intelligence
 - floats just within the fray - carried by the trade winds around the sea
 	- once a year it draws close to seaside cliffs - could access from here
 - find his writings, maps, labs. need a special boat to get there? how to navigate thru Fray